Ashistry/ashistry/content/posts/hugo-theme-tutorial/index.md

 Do your usual setup in your **site's** hugo.toml (aka its frontmatter) and set the theme to your theme.

-## 1.2. npm setup
+## 1.2. (optional but reccomended) npm setup

-Now let's set up npm.
+Want to work with additional dependencies such as CSS superset Sass? let's set up npm.
 You have a few options here!

 - Set up npm in your site's root directory.
 This is best if your theme is not for publishing (although you can always move stuff around later).
   This is the method I will be using, as it allows us to easily set up npm scripts for build tasks we may want (such as sass or TypeScript).